WWW.SARASAUTISMSITE.COM

 My instinct as a mother tells me he’s in there.
 But, he’s falling deeper into oblivion as time goes on – further from my reach.

-Wong & Heriot (2007) know that parents they have encountered mostly “maintain a hopeful outlook for their child’s future.
-This attitude enables them to pursue treatment options and cope with the day-to-day challenges and stress involved…” They say that mothers especially, hold a sense of reaching the child and accepting the diagnosis, at the same time.
-The study showed that even if the parents’ optimism was unrealistic, they continued to hold an overall hopeful view of the future for their child.
+Wong, M., Heriot, S. (2007) know that the parents they have encountered mostly “maintain a hopeful outlook for their child’s future.
+This attitude enables them to pursue treatment options and cope with the day-to-day challenges and stress involved.
+They say that mothers especially, hold a sense of reaching the child and accepting the diagnosis, at the same time.
+The study they reviewed showed that even if the parents’ optimism was unrealistic, they continued to hold an overall hopeful view of the future for their child.

 24% Dr. Coates tells us, “You are fortunate to have caught this at such a young age.”